PlaTe: Visually-Grounded Planning with Transformers in Procedural Tasks: Experiments

 \subsection{Evaluating Procedure Planning on CrossTask}

 First, we choose a real-world instructional video dataset CrossTask~\cite{zhukov2019cross} to conduct our experiments.
 CrossTask comprises $2,750$ videos ($212$ hours).
-Each video depicts one of the $18$ primary long-horizon tasks—for example, \emph{Make Pancakes}, \emph{Add Oil to Your Car} or \emph{Make Lemonade}.
+Each video depicts one of the $18$ primary long-horizon tasks.
 To test the trained agent’s generalization capability, for the videos in each task, we randomly divide the videos in each task into $70\%/30\%$ splits for training and testing.
-There are various procedure steps in different tasks.
-For example, the most simple task is "Jack Up a Car", which only contains 3 steps.
-Complex tasks such as "Grill Steak", "Make Bread and Butter Pickles", "Pickle Cucumbers", and "Change a Tire" require 11 steps to finish.
-For each video, there are dense temporal boundaries and action labels that describe the person's actions in the video.
 Each video can be regarded as a sequence of images $V_i$ (where $i$ is the index of frames) that have annotated with a sequence of action labels $a_j$ and each action starts at frame index $s_j$ and ends at frame index $e_j$.
 Same as the setup of~\cite{chang2020procedure}: we choose frames around the beginning of the captions $V_{s_t-\delta/2:s_t +\delta/2}$ as $o_t$ , caption description $a_t$ as the semantic meaning of action, and images nearby the end $V_{e_t-\delta/2:e_t +\delta/2}$ as the next observation $o_{t+1}$.
 Here, $\delta$ controls the duration of each observation, and we set $\delta = 2$ for all data we have used in our paper.
 Our state-space $\mathcal{S}$ is the pre-computed features provided in CrossTask: each second of the video is encoded into a $3,200$-dimensional feature vector , which is a concatenation of the I3D~\cite{8099985}, Resnet-152~\cite{he2016deep}, and audio VGG features~\cite{7952132}.
 The action space $\mathcal{A}$ is constructed by enumerating all combinations of predicates and objects, which provides $105$ action labels and is shared across all $18$ tasks.
 Our method is suitable for modeling longer trajectories, but we restrict the experiments to horizontal lengths $T=3\sim 4$ to maintain a consistent comparison with state-of-the-art methods.